 CSA also allows companies to submit filings in XBRL (eXtensible Business Reporting Language) as well as PDF.
 But, regulators have not yet required public companies to make these updated filings, as in the United States.
 XRBL is a business reporting language designed to make sharing and analyzing financial data easier.

 How to Access SEDAR

-The company records search page provides many different options.
-Investors can search for specific companies, look into industry groups, search by filing date, or look for only certain documents.
+The company records search page provides many options.
+You can search for specific companies, look into industry groups, search by filing date, or look for only certain documents.